The intrinsic stable normal cone: Introduction

-Here $\mfC_{Z\subset M}$ is the normal cone of $Z$ for a given closed immersion $i:Z\to M$ with $M$ smooth over $B$, $d_M$ is the dimension of $M$ over $B$ (which is the same as the dimension of $\mfC_{Z\subset M}$ over $B$) and $r$ is the virtual rank of $E_\bullet$.
+Here $\mfC_i$ is the normal cone of $Z$ for a given closed immersion $i:Z\to M$ with $M$ smooth over $B$, $d_M$ is the dimension of $M$ over $B$ (which is the same as the dimension of $\mfC_i$ over $B$) and $r$ is the virtual rank of $E_\bullet$.
 Besides motivic cohomology, this includes such oriented theories such as (homotopy invariant) algebraic $K$-theory or algebraic cobordism.

 If we work with theories $\sE$ that are not oriented, the identification of the group carrying the virtual fundamental class becomes more complicated.
-However, there are interesting examples of theories, the $\SL$-oriented theories, which admit a Thom isomorphism for bundles with a trivial determinant.
-One such theory is given by taking cohomology with coefficients the sheaf of Milnor-Witt $K$-groups (see \cite{MorelA1}).
-The part of this theory corresponding to the Chow groups gives the Barge-Morel theory of {\em oriented} Chow groups
+However, there is an interesting class of theories, the $\SL$-oriented theories, which admit a Thom isomorphism for bundles with a trivial determinant.
+One such theory is cohomology in the sheaf of Milnor-Witt $K$-groups (see \cite{MorelA1}).
+The part of this theory corresponding to the Chow groups gives the Barge-Morel theory of {\em oriented} Chow groups (or Chow-Witt groups)

 a formula reminiscent of Bloch's formula relating the classical Chow groups with Milnor $K$-theory.
 There are also twisted versions of the oriented Chow groups

 for a line bundle $L$ on $X$.
 These formulas for the oriented Chow groups are only valid for smooth $X$, but one has a straightforward extension to the general case using Borel-Moore homology.
 The general theory gives us classes